algorithmiaio/dev-center/_pages/event-flows/azure-sb.md

 The process of configuring Event Flows with an SB message broker involves multiple steps, some of which are to be completed on the Azure side and some of which are to be completed on the Algorithmia side.
 At a high level, the configuration steps are:

 1. Gather required information from Algorithmia.
-2. In Azure, create a group of resources (including an SB queue) using an  Azure Resource Manager (ARM) template or manually as the situation dictates.
+2. On Azure, create a group of resources (including an SB queue) using an  Azure Resource Manager (ARM) template or manually as the situation dictates.
 3. On Algorithmia, create an algorithm and connect it to the SB queue to subscribe to messages published there.
 4. Test the connection by sending messages to the SB queue to be consumed by the subscriber algorithm.